 Table of Contents

-Unified Origin - Live supports TTML subtitles stored in an MP4 container.
-Use one of the TTML formats (EBU-TT, SMPTE-TT, TTML-TT or CFF-TT) when configuring the encoder.
-The encoder then will POST the subtitles as a text track to the publishing point.
+Unified Origin - Live supports ingest of subtitles samples stored in a fragmented MP4 container.
+The encoder should POST the subtitles one track per language to the publishing point.

 CEA-608 or CEA-708 closed captions may be embedded in the AVC video stream.